Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 # Azure AI Face client library for .NET

-Azure.AI.Vision.Face is a managed service that helps developers get secret simply and securely.
+The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.

 Use the client library for to: